• Skip to primary navigation

 • Divide batter among prepared muffin pans.
 Bake until knife inserted into center of batter comes out clean - about 20-22 mins .

-• Allow to cool to cool to room temperature, before decorating.
+• For best results, allow cupcakes to cool to cool to room temperature, before decorating.
+You can use a wire rack if you like.

 • Prepare either Swiss meringue buttercream or American buttercream, following the applicable recipe.